frasertweedale/blog-fp/posts/2021-01-11-hakyll-title-formatting.md

   <> defaultContext
 ```

-Under this implementation the build time for my work blog (68 posts
+With this implementation the build duration for my work blog (68
-at time of this post) was around 34 seconds.
-Certainly long enough
+posts at the time) was around 34 seconds.
+Certainly long enough to
-to irritate me.
-When I investigated, I discovered that Hakyll
+irritate me.
+When I investigated, I discovered that Hakyll executes
-executes the process in `headerField`—load snapshot, parse with
+the process in `headerField`—load snapshot, parse with Pandoc,
-Pandoc, extract title—every time it encountered `$title$` or
+extract title—every time it encountered `$title$` or `$fancyTitle$`
-`$fancyTitle$` in a template.
-That was 683 times, or over 10 times
+in a template.
+That was 683 times, or over 10 times per post!
-per post!

 That seemed like an huge number to me, so I worked the numbers.
 Each post page has its `<title>`, and also a list of 5 recent